Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 By the 18th century, it became customary for poor children to visit the homes of well-off families who would give them gelt.
 This custom met the approval of rabbis as this would spread the story of the miracle of Hanukkah.

 According to the Talmud, Chanukah lights are of major importance because they publicize the miracle.
-Because the poor often could not afford candles for their menorot (that's the plural of menorah), the custom of giving gelt grew to provide everyone with enough money so they could obtain much needed candles.
+Because the poor often could not afford candles for a hanukkiah, the custom of giving gelt grew to provide everyone with enough money so they could obtain much-needed candles.

 In addition to this, Greek/Hellenistic beliefs had a heavy influence on the Jewish population.
 After the defeat of the Greeks, the beliefs and values shared in the Torah had to be reintroduced to Jews.
 It thus became customary to give gelt to children as a reward for studying the Torah during Chanukah.
 This helped re-instill beliefs drawn from the Torah in the Jewish population.